What is spinal fusion?

 Why is spinal fusion performed?

-Spinal fusion is a major surgical procedure that your doctor may recommend to treat a variety of diseases and conditions of the spine.
-Your doctor may only consider spinal fusionfor you if other treatment options with less risk of complications are ineffective.
-Talk with your doctor about all your treatment options and consider getting a second opinion.
+Your doctor may recommend spinal fusion to treat a variety of diseases and conditions of the spine.
+Your doctor may only consider spinal fusion if other treatment options with less risk of complications are not working.
+Ask your doctor about all your treatment options and consider getting a second opinion.

 - Degenerative disc disease, a breakdown of the cushioning discs between the vertebrae.
 This can lead to compression of the spinal cord and nerves.